cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 by using the ``:filetype`` operator to limit results to PDFs, DOCX, XLSX, etc files.
-In a bibliographic database like *ASC*, however, we can sometimes specify that we want filetypes like PDFs, but more importantly, we can limit results by **document type**.
+In a bibliographic database like *ASC*, however, we can sometimes specify that we want file types like PDFs, but more importantly, we can limit results by **document type**.
 That means we can restrict results to document types like: